The role of shape disorder in the collective behaviour of aligned fibrous matter: Single fiber characterization

 \subsubsection{Single fiber oscillations}

-The position of the end of a horizontal fiber is measured over time during oscillation experiment (see Fig. \ref{oscillations}).
-A simple Fourier transform makes it possible to precisely characterize the fundamental frequency $f_0$ of the system (see Fig. \ref{oscillations} inset), which is related to the modulus of curvature by the equation:
+The position of the end of a horizontal fiber is measured over time during an oscillation experiment (see Fig. \ref{oscillations}, see also the ESI for a video).
+A simple Fourier transform allows precisely characterising the fundamental frequency $f_0$ of the system (see Fig. \ref{oscillations} inset), which is related to the modulus of curvature by the equation \cite{love(1892),1986_landau_lifshitz}:

 where $m$ is the fiber mass and $L$ its length.